HyoungRokRHee/Lap9/README.md

-#practing git brancing and merging
+practicing git branching and merging